maskalev/maskalev.github.io/docs/_posts/blog/2025/03/29/2025-03-29-using-mutable-objects-as-a-default-argument.md

 ...     x.append(1)
 ...     return x
 ...
->>> # It seems harmless, but the default value is evaluated only once,
->>> # when the function is defined — not each time it’s called.
 >>> foo()
 [1]
 >>> foo()
 [1, 1]
->>> # The list keeps growing on every call — even though we didn’t pass anything!
 ```
+The list keeps growing on every call — even though we didn’t pass anything!
+Becvause the default value is evaluated only once,when the function is defined — not each time it’s called.

 ### 1st approach
 Checking for an empty list inside the function